 Cheap hotel in Central London

-The cheap hotels in London are usually very basic for those looking for a no frills offering with running hot water, a shower, and a clean bed, this is exactly what Tune Hotel is offering, although you should note that everything else is extra, including a TV, Internet, towels and such.
+The cheap hotels in London are usually very basic for those looking for a no frills offering with running hot water, a shower, and a clean bed, this is exactly what Point A hotel is offering, although you should note that everything else is extra, including a TV, Internet, towels and such.

 A cheap chain of hotels all over England, including London is Travelodge, their London hotels are more expensive than the rest of the UK, but are still cheaper than some of the hotels covered in this article.